Shakeskeyboarde/wurk/core/wurk/README-MOTIVATION.md

 While I was looking for an alternative to Yarn v2, I found also [PNPM](https://pnpm.io/), which is an awesome project.
 I didn't immediately adopt it, because the linking strategy it used seemed risky.
 And, I think at the time I was correct in that assessment.

-Today (v8), the wrinkles in the dependency linking strategy have been resolved, and [Corepack](https://nodejs.org/api/corepack.html) makes adoption super simple.
+Today (v8), the wrinkles in the dependency linking strategy have (mostly) been resolved, and [Corepack](https://nodejs.org/api/corepack.html) makes adoption super simple.

 However...
 Its monorepo management is _still_ not quite there for me.
 Don't get me wrong, It's good.
 But, it's still missing extensibility.
 It actually doesn't have versioning (release) support built-in either.
 Instead it recommends using [Changesets](https://www.npmjs.com/package/@changesets/cli), which is another solid (but not quite right for me) choice.
 And finally, it's workspace command design and log output seem... unpolished at best, and confusing at worst.

 I don't think this is actually a lack in PNPM.
 Rather, I think it's actually too much to ask of a package manager.
 It's the one place where I think PNPM went wrong, in offering it at all.
 Like NPM and Yarn, it should have stuck to providing the low level API for other tools to build off of.

-So, while I will be using PNPM for package management (this repo is), I will continue developing and using Wurk for monorepo management.
+There are also still some gotchas with package deduplication.
+They exist in Yarn too, FWIW.
+Both package managers will keep multiple versions of dependencies around to avoid changing transitive dependency resolutions.
+This is supposed to be "safer", but IMHO causes more problems than it solves.

 ## And Others